Skip to content

 Sentence and treatment questions.
 Sentencing judges, parole boards, and prison authorities ask what level of supervision or treatment an offender requires, whether they respond to treatment, and what their risk of reoffending is over a specified period.
 These questions are addressed by the risk assessment topics in Module 4 and the treatment topics in Module 10.

 Forensic psychology does not include forensic psychiatry, which is a medical specialty concerned with the diagnosis and clinical management of mental disorder in legal contexts, though the two disciplines overlap substantially on questions of criminal responsibility and risk.
 In India, the distinction is significant because psychiatrists hold the medical degree and have broader prescribing and clinical authority, while clinical psychologists may conduct assessment and psychotherapy but do not prescribe.
-The Forensic Medicine subject on this platform covers the medico-legal clinical examination angle; this Psychology subject addresses the deeper criminal-responsibility doctrine, assessment instruments, and investigative psychology layers.
+The Forensic Medicine subject covers the medico-legal clinical examination angle; this subject addresses criminal-responsibility doctrine, assessment instruments, and investigative psychology.

 The evidence-based movement, which swept clinical medicine in the late 1980s and 1990s, arrived in forensic psychology somewhat later and somewhat more contentiously.
 The core demand, that claims about psychological assessment, treatment, or investigative practice be grounded in peer-reviewed empirical evidence with quantified error rates, is exactly what the Daubert standard in US law had been requiring of scientific testimony since 1993.
 The convergence between the evidence-based movement and the Daubert gatekeeper function produced a transformation in forensic psychology practice that is still ongoing.

-The change has been most visible in the risk-assessment domain, where the actuarial turn, replacing clinical judgement with empirically validated instruments, began in the 1990s and has now produced a generation of tools, the HCR-20 V3, VRAG-R, Static-99R, that have extensive published validation literatures and stated error rates.
+The change has been most visible in the risk-assessment domain, where the actuarial turn, replacing clinical judgement with empirically validated instruments, began in the 1990s and has now produced a generation of tools, the HCR-20 V3 and VRAG-R for general violence and the Static-99R for sexual recidivism, that have extensive published validation literatures and stated error rates.
 This does not mean they are uncontested: the cross-cultural validity of instruments developed on North American or Northern European samples when applied to Indian, African, or Southeast Asian populations is a significant and unresolved issue, and courts in multiple jurisdictions have questioned the group-level actuarial estimate's applicability to individual defendants.

 In the UK, the evidence-based standard for forensic psychological evidence is enforced through the Criminal Procedure Rules Part 19 requirement that expert reports state the basis for opinions, the facts assumed, and the limitations of the evidence.
 This procedural requirement is stronger than it once was, following Law Commission reform recommendations in 2011.
 In India, BSA 2023 § 39 (replacing IEA § 45) governs the admissibility of expert opinion, and while the section does not explicitly require a Daubert-style validation analysis, Indian courts increasingly scrutinise the basis of psychological expert testimony, particularly in capital cases.